gdelataillade/alarm/help/INSTALL-ANDROID.md

 ```

 ## Step 3
-Finally, if you want your notifications to show in full screen even when the device is locked, add these attributes in `<activity>`:
+Finally, if you want your notifications to show in full screen even when the device is locked (`androidFullScreenIntent` parameter), add these attributes in `<activity>`:

 ```xml
 <activity